 As I travelled throughout five different countries in Asia, I mostly coded and wrote finance articles on the side.
 In my mind, I was going to come back to Vancouver and start my coding career, which I did later.

 After coming back to Vancouver refreshed and excited to start my new career, I landed a job as an intern within a week of arriving.
 Thanks to Lighthouse Labs, the bootcamp I attended, they helped me land a job right away at a cybersecurity firm doing web development.

 After working three months as an intern, I was offered a full-time position making $50,000 per year.
-I was excited even though it was way less than what I made before, and I knew that after a year I’d be able to get a remote position pretty quickly and realize my dream to work from anywhere.
+I was excited even though it was way less than what I made before, because I knew that after a year, I’d be able to get a remote position pretty quickly and realize my dream of working from anywhere.

 I liked the job and the act of creating things, and I liked the small startup atmosphere, which felt a lot less restrictive than working at a huge finance firm.

 Things were going well.
 Then, during my fourth month at the job, my boss pulled me aside and said: “Chris, we’re going to have to let you go.”
 The company was a very early-stage startup with only five employees, and it wasn’t able to receive funding and had to lay off people.

 I was shocked.
 I’ve never been let go before in any of my jobs.
 I felt so powerless and not in control.

 After a couple of days of thinking of what to do and contemplating getting a new job, I thought to myself.. what if I keep going with the writing?
 I was still writing articles for my main client to supplement my income.
 I had a lot of savings.

 Why don’t I travel a bit more, take this writing thing seriously and see where it can go?

 So I packed my bags and went to Vietnam.
 I found an amazingly beautiful beach city named Da Nang and fell in love with the place.
 I rented a motorcycle and explored the whole area, got a surfboard and went surfing.